-Some contingents were perceived to prioritize their own interests, and at times limit defensive coordination
+Some contingents were perceived to prioritize their own interests and at times limit defensive coordination

-- 62. Key informants highlighted that low risk-appetite in contingents had resulted in the adoption of a self-imposed bunker mentality.
-Some Troop Contributing Countries (TCC) reportedly failed to adequately coordinate field base defences.
+58. Key informants highlighted that low risk appetite in contingents had resulted in the adoption of a self-imposed bunker mentality.
+Some troop-contributing countries reportedly failed to adequately coordinate field base defences.
 In one mission, troops developed barriers and an exclusive gated camp within a field base, creating the impression of internal segregation and posing security risks.
-In another mission, a contingent reportedly built non-coordinated defences, such as a private bunker. - 63.
-Staff members gave numerous examples of contingents that were perceived to prioritize their own interests or demonstrate a lack of commitment to integration.
-One senior leader stated that the contingents together did not comprise a 'force' but rather distinct "forces."
+In another mission, a contingent had built a private bunker.

+59. Staff members gave numerous examples of contingents that were perceived to prioritize their own interests or demonstrate a lack of commitment to integration.
 Key informants also emphasized that contingents often came to United Nations missions steeped in their regional organization's procedures and culture, and that it was a challenge for these contingents to adjust.
-In one mission, it was observed that one contingent prominently displayed an image of its national leader within an integrated base easily visible from outside.
+In one mission, a contingent prominently displayed an image of its national leader, which was visible from the outside.